a1hmad23/GRobsidian/A First Course In GR/CH5 Preface To Curvature.md

 ### 5.1 On The Relation Of Gravitation To Curvature

 - SR does not include forces.
-- The postulates of SR lead existence of inertial frames that fill all of spacetime: all of spacetime can be described by a single frame, all of whose coordinates are at rest with respect to the origin, and all of whose clocks run at the same rate. [see section 1.2]
+- The postulates of SR lead to existence of inertial frames that fill all of spacetime: all of spacetime can be described by a single frame, all of whose coordinates are at rest with respect to the origin, and all of whose clocks run at the same rate. [see section 1.2]
 - The fundamental postulates lead to the idea of the interval $\Delta s$, which gives an invariant geometrical meaning to certain physical statements:
 	- When $\Delta s >0$, the interval is timelike.
 In that case $v<c$, (divide the interval by $t$), so since the interval is invariant, it can be considered to be that of a travelling particle.
 Moreover, let $\Delta s=k$ for any positive number $k$.
 Then, a rest frame can found such that $\Delta t=k$.
 In this case, the events are only separated temporally, so the interval corresponds to a reading of a clock in the rest frame between the two events.
 Notice that this argument holds because in the interval, the temporal term is positive.
 	- When $\Delta s<0$, the interval is spacelike.
 Analogous to the above argument, $\Delta r=-k$ can be found in which case $\Delta t=0$ and the events in that frame are simultaneous.
 Hence, the interval can be considered to be the (Euclidean) length of a rod.